saildot4k/saildot4k.github.io/docs/misc/picfix.md

 # Matrix PicFix

+## What is the PICfix and why is it needed?
 Why?
 In an attempt to curb piracy, $ony designed the laser to fail and burn up.
 Sadly this [backfired](https://www.gamesindustry.biz/sony-reaches-settlement-in-ps2-disc-read-error-case#:~:text=Now%20a%20settlement%20has%20been,their%20console%20%2D%20at%20SCEA's%20discretion.)

 ![Mermaid Chart](assets/picfix/whylaserburns_mermaid.jpg)